GitHub-User228/mle-project-sprint-3-v001/README.md

         - [test.py](services/ml_service/tests/test.py): Tests for the ML microservice in the `docker compose` configuration by sending requests to it
     - [requirements.txt](services/ml_service/requirements.txt): List of required Python packages
     - [Dockerfile](services/ml_service/Dockerfile): Dockerfile used to build the docker image for the ML microservice in the `docker compose` configuration
+    - [setup.py](services/ml_service/setup.py): Setup file for the ML microservice, so that all scripts can be easily accessable from any directory
 - [.env](services/.env): This file contains environment variables used by the services
 - [docker-compose.yaml](services/docker-compose.yaml): Docker compose file used to run all the services
 - [Dockerfile_single_service](services/Dockerfile_single_service): Dockerfile used to build the docker image for a microservice in the `docker container` configuration